castai/terraform-provider-castai/docs/resources/node_template.md

 Optional:

+- `architecture_priority` (List of String) Priority ordering of architectures, specifying no priority will pick cheapest.
+Allowed values: amd64, arm64.
 - `architectures` (List of String) List of acceptable instance CPU architectures, the default is amd64.
 Allowed values: amd64, arm64.
 - `azs` (List of String) The list of AZ names to consider for the node template, if empty or not set all AZs are considered.
 - `burstable_instances` (String) Will include burstable instances when enabled otherwise they will be excluded.
 Supported values: `enabled`, `disabled` or ``.